mkamadeus/Labpro-Connection-Visualizer/README.md

 Wangky provided me with an API for the application to use.
 There are several bugs on the API that is fixed in this application, such as:

 - Several citizen has some duplicated friend entry, e.g citizen with ID 5.
+Solving this issue can be done easily in both backend and frontend, but it is preferable to fix this problem on the backend side, as it will make unecessary duplicate-removal codes on the front end side.

 ```json
 {